nurmuhammet-ali/Larawiz/README.md

     author: belongsTo
 ```

-You shouldn't need to read the documentation, but if you're unsure or you want something more, go ahead, it explains everything.
+You shouldn't need to read the documentation, but if you're unsure, or you want something more advanced, go ahead, it explains everything.

-## How this works

-Larawiz goes around many loops that parses, prepares, associates and writes files.

-1. Reads your YAML files and parses them into data.
-2. Prepares the data ands fills the gaps.
-3. Associates the data between it.
-4. Writes the files.

-This is powered by multiple pipelines, allowing this package to be easily maintained by adding features or fixing the existing ones.

 ## License